chirpradio/chirpradio-archiver/README.md

 You can check `/home/archiver/log/archiver.log` to see its output or check `/var/log/syslog` if there appears to be a more fatal error.

+If the archiver encounters an error, you may be able to get back up and running by restarting it.
+As an admin user, type this:

+    sudo service chirpradio-archiver restart

 Here's how to upgrade the service to a newer version of the archiver.
 As the `archiver` user, update the code:

     sudo su archiver
     go get -u github.com/chirpradio/chirpradio-archiver

-As an admin user, restart the service:

-    sudo service chirpradio-archiver stop
-    sudo service chirpradio-archiver start
+then restart the service as explained above.

 The upstart script (in `/etc/init/chirpradio-archiver.conf`) configures how the `chirpradio-archiver` command is executed.
 Here is an example of the `exec` line